Discover Halifax: The City By the Sea

 The Citadel is, for sure, one of the most famous attractions in all of Halifax.
 High on a hill, you are treated to some beautiful views of the harbour.
 Take a trip back in time as you explore the history of the Citadel and its role in protecting the city of Halifax for hundreds of years.

-Pro-Tip: This is also a great place to enjoy a picnic lunch and enjoy spectacular views of the city.
+Pro-Tip: This is also a great place to enjoy a picnic lunch and spectacular city views.

 Halifax has a thriving downtown core.
 You will want to take some time and explore the many shops, bars, amazing restaurants, cafes, bakeries, and galleries there are to enjoy.
 Argyle Street is known for its many restaurants and pubs with outdoor patios which you can enjoy in the warmer months.
 Barrington Street has many great stores to do some shopping, and fantastic restaurants to discover in Halifax as well.
 Don’t forget to visit the Grande Parade park and the Halifax City Hall located between Argyle, Barrington, Prince, and Duke Streets.